An Obscure Timex Returns as the Big, Bold, Affordable Statement Watch of Summer

 Timex

 The Intrepid is still very useful for water sports because of the oversized dial, water resistance and Indiglo light.
-Even after thirty years, Indiglo remains one of the most useful methods for reading a watch dial in low light on the move.
+Even after 30 years, Indiglo remains one of the most useful methods for reading a watch dial in low light on the move.

 the white dial of a Timex watch